 - Click the Participants tab and notice that all participants are "Not in any cohort", giving no way to filter them here.

 - Go to the Manage tab and click Manage Cohorts.

 - Under Automatic Participant/Cohort Assignment, select the "Demographics" dataset from the Participant/Cohort Dataset dropdown menu.

 - For the Cohort Field Name, select Group Assignment.

 - Click Update Assignments.

-- You will see the list of newly Defined Cohorts followed by a list showing which participants are assigned to which cohort.
+- You will see the list of Defined Cohorts populate with the two existing values in the "Group Assignments" colum, followed by a list showing which participants are assigned to which cohort.
 Any participants without a group assignment will not be assigned to a cohort.

 Now return to the Participants

-tab and notice that there are now three checkboxes listed on the left: the two new cohorts, and "Not in any cohort".
+tab and notice that there are now three checkboxes listed on the left: the original "Not in any cohort", and the two new cohorts you just created.
 Check all boxes and notice that now all 42 participants are "found".
 Hover over any option to show which participants are included in that option: excluded participant ids are grayed out, so you can get a quick visual indication of the prevalence of that option.
 Click a label or use checkboxes to filter the list displayed.